HaydnZK/Research-and-Methodology/CMMC/README.md

 * **Monitoring Inbound and Outbound Traffic (3.14.6)**: Actively checking system communications to catch unauthorized transfers of Controlled Unclassified Information (CUI).
 This often requires configuring Intrusion Detection Systems (IDS) or Endpoint Data Loss Prevention (DLP) tools.

 #### **What Auditors Look For (Evidence Collection)**
-C3PAO auditors recognize that system integrity cannot be faked with documentation alone.
+C3PAO auditors recognize that system integrity can't be faked with documentation alone.
 They'll track your active operational history to ensure defenses are functioning continuously:
 * **Examine**: The auditor will review your written Patch Management Policy, Endpoint Protection configurations, historical alert logs, and system update registries.
 * **Interview**: They'll interview your security operations center (SOC) analysts or your Managed Service Provider (MSP) engineers, asking how they respond to a virus alert or handle a failed software patch.
 * **Test**: The auditor will perform live technical validation.
 They'll pick a random workstation and check its active patch history to verify it has received the most recent critical security updates.
 They'll also attempt to download a safe, simulated testing string, like the industry-standard EICAR malware test file, to ensure your anti-malware system instantly blocks, quarantines, and logs the execution attempt.